 • Diverse Prevention Strategies and PrEP in Practice (Dr. Cyril Perrollaz, CeGIDD Montpellier), (15 minutes)

-• Psychoactive Substances and Sexual Performance: Chemsex (Prof. Hélène Rigole, Addiction Medicine, Montpellier) (20 minutes)
+• Psychoactive Substances and Sexual Performance: Chemsex (Prof. Hélène Rigole, Montpellier Addiction Center) (20 minutes)

-• Pre-hospital Care and Prevention in Urban Settings: My Approach (Dr. Julien Artigny, Toulouse University Hospital) (20 minutes)
+• Prep and Prevention in the City: What I Do (Dr. Julien Artigny, DUMG Toulouse) (20 minutes)

 • Summary and Q&A (30 minutes)

-The University of Marseille (UM), the Faculty of Medicine, and student organizations are joining the fight against period poverty on campus through a solidarity initiative calledRelaX, so that every female student can experience her period with dignity.
+The University of Marseille (UM), the School of Medicine, and student organizations are joining the fight against period poverty on campus through a solidarity initiative calledRelaX, so that every female student can experience her period with dignity.

 According to a recent study published in February 2021, 33% of female students report facing financial difficulties in obtaining menstrual products.
-These difficulties affect the physical, mental, and social well-being of those in the most vulnerable situations.
+These difficulties affect the physical, mental, and social health of those in the most vulnerable situations.

 Students, find your summer job now

 In light of the current health crisis, the demand for healthcare staff in nursing homes and home healthcare services has increased significantly.
 As a result, there are several job openings throughout the region.
-These facilities offer various types of positions, such as nursing assistants, care aides, and activity coordinators.
+These facilities offer various types of positions, such as nursing assistants, personal care aides, and activity coordinators.
 You can therefore apply for multiple positions based on your interests and educational background.

-Why apply?
+Why Apply?

-• Serving the public interest
+• Serving the Common Good

-• Discover new careers
+• Discover New Careers

 How do I apply?